Jain temples, Halebidu

-Jain Basadi complex in Halebidu, Hassan district consists of three Jain Basadis (Basti or temples) dedicated to the Jain Tirthankars Parshvanatha, Shantinatha and Adinatha.
+Jain hoysala complex in Halebidu, Hassan district consists of three Jain Basadis (Basti or temples) dedicated to the Jain Tirthankars Parshvanatha, Shantinatha and Adinatha.
 The complex is situated near Kedareshwara temple and Dwarasamudra lake.
-These temples were constructed in the 12th century during the reign of Hoysala Empire along with Kedareshwara temple and Hoysaleswara Temple have been proposed to be listed under UNESCO World Heritage Site.
 The temple complex also includes a step well called Hulikere Kalyani.

-Archaeological Survey of India has listed all three basadi in the complex in the list of "Must See" Indian Heritage and are also inscribed as one of the "Adarsh Smarak Monument".
+These temples were constructed in the 12th century during the reign of Hoysala Empire along with Kedareshwara temple and Hoysaleswara Temple.Archaeological Survey of India has listed all three basadi in the complex in the list of "Must See" Indian Heritage and are also inscribed as one of the "Adarsh Smarak Monument".

 History

 Halebidu was the capital of the Hoysala Empire between the c.
 11th to 14th century CE when Jainism maintained a strong presence in the region.
 The region was called Dorasamudra or Dwarasamundra during the rule of Hoysala.
 Bittiga (later became Vishnuvardhana), is considered the greatest ruler of Hoysala kingdom and was a Jain till around 1115 after which he converted to Vaishnavism under the influence of the Hindu saint Ramanujacharya.
 However, he still recognized Jainism on par with Hinduism.
 During their regime, Hinduism and Jainism co-existed with utmost religious harmony.
 Vishnuvardhana's wife Shantala Devi, remained a follower of Jainism.
 These temple were later maintained by Maharaja of Mysore.
 There are three basadis in this complex:

-The Parshvanatha Basadi was built by Boppadeva in 1133 A.D. during the reign of King Vishnuvardhana.
+The Parshvanatha Basadi was built by Boppadeva in 1133 CE during the reign of King Vishnuvardhana.
 Boppadeva was the son of the notable Gangaraja, a minister under Hoysala King Vishnuvardhana.
 The construction of the temple coincided with the victory of Narasimha I as the royal heir to the throne.
 The deity therefore is called Vijaya Parsvanatha (lit, "victorious Parsvanatha").

-The Shantinatha Basadi was built around 1192 A.D., during the reign of Veera Ballala II.
+The Shantinatha Basadi was built around 1192 CE, during the reign of Veera Ballala II.